djoreilly/vagrant-ansible-redhat-openstack/README.md

 #Notes

+The vagrant box at http://developer.nrel.gov/downloads/vagrant-boxes/CentOS-6.4-x86_64-v20130427.box is very slow to download - it took >1.5 hours - but it only needs to be done the first time.

 ##External access for controller node and instances

 The installer also creates a Quantum router which adds another default route to the controller's route table (IP namespaces are not being used):